AnnWu0530/CS551_project3/README.md

-  unset      Unset environment variables exit       Exit the shell (or quit) help       Display help about built-in commands alias      Change the current directory jobs       List active jobs fg         Resume job in foreground bg         Resume job in background
+  unset      Unset environment variables exit       Exit the shell (or quit) help       Display help about built-in commands alias      Creating an alias for a command jobs       List active jobs fg         Resume job in foreground bg         Resume job in background